BEGINNER FLIPBOOK TUTORIAL

-For your paper I recommend starting with index cards.
-You could use a stack of Post-it notes or a notepad or the corners of the pages of your math book, but I recommend cards because they are thicker and much better to flip.
+For your paper, I recommend starting with index cards.
+You could use a stack of Post-it notes or a notepad (or the corners if your math book!).
+But I recommend cards because they are thicker and flip better.

 There are several options you can use for a light source.
 You could use:

-We’ll start with something super simple.
-I’m just going to draw a stick man and I’m going to have him wave.
+We’ll start with something simple.
+I’m going to draw a stick man and make him wave.

 Next you grab all your pages, keeping them in order, and line them up so you can clip them.